fletchjp/MERG-Arduino-Software/README.md

 [Warning] Failed to generate IntelliSense configuration.
 [Error] Analyzing sketch 'pwmtest\pwmtest.ino': {"error":{"errno":"ENOENT","code":"ENOENT","syscall":"spawn E:\\Program Files (x86)\\Arduino\\E:\\Program Files (x86)\\Arduino","path":"E:\\Program Files (x86)\\Arduino\\E:\\Program Files (x86)\\Arduino","spawnargs":["--board","arduino:avr:uno","--verify","--verbose-build","e:\\GitHub\\Arduino\\MERG-Arduino-Software\\pwmtest\\pwmtest.ino"]}}

 which I have for some cases but not others.
+This was because of a configuration error and I have now solved it.
+I had duplicated the "E:\\Program Files (x86)\\Arduino" part of the configuration and confused it.
+It took a few sessions of hunting to get rid of them all.

 I have been doing some work with workspaces on an example which is not in GitHub.
 I have a suspicion that the configuration needs inside GitHub are different and I have not sorted that out.
 Some of the errors have started since I did the workspace work.
 I still have problems about access to Arduino default settings.